Dr. Julian Maxwell Hayter

 Profile

-A popular and creative teacher, he was named Faculty Member of the Year in 2013-14 by the Richmond College Student Government Association and received the University's Distinguished Teacher Award in 2018.
+In the Jepson School, he teaches courses such as Leadership and the Humanities, Justice and Civil Society, and Reimagining Richmond (an urban history of Richmond).
+A popular, creative teacher, he was named Faculty Member of the Year in 2013-14 by the Richmond College Student Government Association and received the University's Distinguished Teacher Award in 2018.

 Expand All-